 In a made to order restaurant, fresh, raw food is cooked and prepared after it has been ordered.
 Hamburgers to filet mignon can be served rare, and dishes can be prepared with the garlic (for example) because everything was not cooked ahead of time.

 Eating out is more than basic sustenance; it is an experience.
 Men who wish to impress a special woman take her to a fine restaurant, not to McDonald’s.

 Successful, fine dining restaurants have thought of everything.
 One I visited recently even used slate as plates, which made very unique, unusual restaurant plates.
+They also have guides on their website on what to consider when choosing restaurant dinnerware: slateplate.
 The comfort of the chairs in the dining room, the quiet level of instrumental music, and the low lights making the candles on each individual table seem that much brighter.